 So, despite it’s beginning and some early interviews, Forget Winnetou! was solely directed and produced by me.
 Even though I and anyone watching it can see some of the technical flaws, I like the film and love the music by Johnny Clyde, one of the indigenous participants.
 I am proud of the product, particularly as I used Adobe Premiere Pro and it had incessant issues.
 I nearly had a professional breakdown in October 2017 after an auto-loaded update made all the edits and cuts I’d done up to that point unusable.
 I had to start the whole film over from scratch, months of work.
 This was a particular blow after being invited to meet with a manager from Berlinale NATIVe in July 2017, in order to hopefully get my film into the 2018 line-up, but being unable to deliver a product by deadline.
 Rage and frustration was on a whole other level, believe me, and being given 6 free months of the film editing app as compensation for the problem by an Adobe rep could not in any way make up for the loss of exposure my film would have gained by being screened at Berlinale.

 The water is not quite all flowed under the bridge, but I try to keep positive as I feel the film’s importance no matter if it ever receives wider play or recognition.
 It was a triumph for me to finish it, at one of the hardest times of my life, and as challenges continue.

 Thank you to all those who supported its production, directly or indirectly.
 The interns from Berlin Postkolonial who helped with checking subtitles, and most especially to Therese Degen who was instrumental in helping me get a screening copy ready for a roughcut feedback session at the Delphi Theater Weissensee, February 2018.
-Johnny Clyde and Viveka Frost stepped in and really encouraged me because I want a better world for them and their daughter, for people like them and all children.
+Johnny Clyde and Viveka Frost, (both participants and videographers) stepped in and really encouraged me because I want a better world for them and their daughter, for people like them and all children.